 We know how good it feels to get rid of unwanted junk around the house.
 But some items are a little trickier to dispose of than you may think.
-And that’s the case when it comes to old tires.
+You may be wondering what to do with old tires.

 Here's the deal...

-Here are five other things you should know about what to do with old tires.
+Here are five other things you should know about what to do when thinking of tire disposal.

 More than half of states do not allow people to leave tires at landfills.
 They take up a lot of space, don’t break down easily and contain components that pose ecological problems.
 Tires can also trap methane gases, which can damage landfill liners meant to prevent the area from polluting local water sources.

 Most car service shops will recycle your tires for you if you buy new ones from them.
 You can also check with your local recycling facility to see if they accept tires.
-Some cities even have periodical events where residents can drop off their tires for free.
+Some cities even have periodical tire disposal events where residents can drop off their tires for free.
 Contact your solid waste management agency for more information.
+You can find tire recycling locations from Earth911.

-It’s also important to recycle tires simply because there are so many of them around the country — and that number continues to grow each year.
+It’s also important to recycle tires simply because there are so many of them around the country — and that number continues to grow each year in the tire disposal industry.

 Americans wear out about 290 million tires a year, and they recycle 233 million of them, according to the U.S. Environmental Protection Agency (EPA).
 But what can your recycled tires become?

-There are at least 110 products that are composed of scrap tires.
+There are at least 110 products that are composed of recycled tires.
 They can be used in sound barriers, playgrounds, alternative fuel, mulch, athletic fields, railroad tires, decks and building materials, to name a few.
+Repurposing them may give you a clearer idea on what to do with old tires when planning on tire disposal.

 Beyond your typical tire swing, you can also use spares in your garden.
 Clean the tires with soapy water, place them in your yard, fill them with soil and add plants.
 But stick with non-edible plants, as plants can absorb chemicals from the tire that you wouldn’t want to ingest.

-If you're not sure what to do with old tire, do a little research.
-When it comes time to dispose of old tires, whether you decide to put them in your dumpster rental, find a local recycler who will take them or transform them into something useful at your home — we all need to be responsible recyclers.
+If you're not sure what to do with old tires, do a little research.
+When it comes to tire disposal, whether you decide to put them in your dumpster rental, find a local recycler who will take them or transform them into something useful at your home — we all need to be responsible recyclers.

 Friendly, professional customer service, plus fair pricing, equals value.